net-tools/composer-interface/README.md

 In order to use the PHP interface to Composer, *and after having uploaded the ZIP release to your host*, you must :

 1. create a client config file in JSON format (or define a PHP associative array) ; see below for required parameters,
-1. include the `ComposerInterface.php` file (since Composer is not installed yet, you don't have it's autoload mechanism available),
+1. include the `src/autoload.php` file (this is a custom autoload file, since Composer is not installed yet, you don't have it's autoload mechanism available),
 1. in a PHP script, create a `ComposerInterface` object with a config object and the path of your Composer project,
 1. call one of the supported Composer command as methods of the `ComposerInterface` object.